JohnCoene/javascript-for-r/_book/3-24-htmlwidgets-gio.md

   gio_style("juicyCake")
 ```

-The pipe drastically improves the API that gio provides its users and thus probably should be exported by the package; the usethis package provides a function to do so easily.
+The pipe\index{pipe} drastically improves the API that gio provides its users and thus probably should be exported\index{export} by the package; the usethis package provides a function to do so easily.

 ```r
 # export the pipe